Viðrar vel til loftárása

 "Viðrar vel til loftárása" (Icelandic for "it's good weather for airstrikes"; pronounced /is/) is a song written and recorded by Icelandic post-rock band Sigur Rós for their second studio album Ágætis byrjun.
 The song appears as the seventh track on the album.
 It was also released as the B-side of Sigur Rós' debut single "Svefn-g-englar".

 Background

 The band named the song after a quote sarcastically spoken by an Icelandic weatherman during the Kosovo War: "í dag viðrar vel til loftárása" (meaning "today is good weather for an airstrike").

-The song is in the key of E major, specifically in E mixolydian mode.
+The song is in the key of A major, specifically in E mixolydian mode.

 Music video

 The band recorded a music video for the track.
 Set in 1950s Iceland, it features a football match between two teams of young boys.
 As one team scores a goal and celebrates, two young boys on the same team begin to kiss.
 The kiss is eventually broken up by the boys' fathers.
 All band members appear in cameo in the video: Jón Þór Birgisson is the soccer team coach, Orri Páll Dýrason is the scorekeeper, Georg Hólm is the referee, and Kjartan Sveinsson is one of the spectators.
 The fetus design from the Ágætis byrjun album cover is shown on a bottle from which one of the boys drinks.